CloverTerrace/weather/README.md

 # Clover Terrace Weather Dashboard
 *readme under construction 🚧*

-A live weather page for *Clover Terrace*, my nickname for my small, hilltop micro-climate within Aliquippa (a historic city along the Ohio River).
+a live weather page for *Clover Terrace*, my nickname for my small, hilltop micro-climate within Aliquippa (a historic city along the Ohio River).

-Includes live data from my personal Ecowitt weather station, using the Weather Underground API.
-Updates minute by minute using both Cloudflare and Deno service workers for reliable updates every 60 seconds.
+includes live data from my personal Ecowitt weather station, using the Weather Underground API. updates minute by minute using both Cloudflare and Deno service workers for reliable updates every 60 seconds.
 No downtime during severe weather.

+full list of features:
+-personal weather station data grid, fed by my ecowitt WS90 every 60 seconds -live forecast directly from the NWS, checked hourly -themes that change instantly with the weather -meteocon’s animated weather icons
+-static camera image pulled from my ecowitt HP10, updated every 5 minutes -sun and moon tracker, using NASA and NOAA’s data for positioning and image accuracy, updated every 60 seconds -“stargazing score” which triggers a starry night theme with even more stars only when conditions are good for stargazing.
+-kp index. kp 7+ triggers an aurora alert + special theme with realistic aurora overlay) -SPC convective outlooks for day 1, day 2, and day 3 *today, tomorrow and the day after tomorrow* updated hourly or when the Storm Prediction Center issues a new or corrected outlook.
+-live radar loop from RainViewer
+-live lightning map from Blitzortung
+-live wind map + future radar from meteoblue -historical data charts (charts.js) for weather trends at 24 hour, 2 day, 4 day, 7 day, and 10 day timeframes -refresh button for manual refresh if browser is showing old or cached data -visitor counter by countapi, for funsies

 ## how it pulls data from my ecowitt station 🌪️